An algorithm for canonical forms of finite subsets of $\mathbb{Z}^d$ up to affinities

 The following is the pseudocode of the algorithm, which will be subsequently described in words.

 Let us describe briefly the steps of Algorithm \ref{alg:canonical-form-with-frame}.
-On line \ref{line:initialize-T}, we initialize a new frame $T$ (which is actually a $\Lambda$-frame), extracting from $Q$ the elements that also belong to $\Lambda$. $T$ is given the ordering induced as a subset of $Q$.
-Then, on lines \ref{line:frame-extraction-begin}-\ref{line:frame-extraction-end}, we complete $T$ to a $\Lambda$-covering frame using points of $\Lambda$ (thus $T$ becomes a complete $\Lambda$-frame).
-This is done adding a point of $\Lambda$ at a time, each time choosing the point that minimizes the coordinates vector with respect to the frame $Q$ (the coordinates vectors are compared lexicographically).
-Then, if $p_0,\dots,p_k$ are the elements of $T$, on line \ref{line:definition-M} we define the matrix $M$ as
+In line \ref{line:initialize-T}, we initialize a new frame $T$ (which is actually a $\Lambda$-frame), extracting from $Q$ the elements that also belong to $\Lambda$. $T$ is given the ordering induced as a subset of $Q$.
+Then, in lines \ref{line:frame-extraction-begin}-\ref{line:frame-extraction-end}, we complete $T$ to a $\Lambda$-covering frame using points of $\Lambda$ (thus $T$ becomes a complete $\Lambda$-frame).
+This is done adding a point of $\Lambda$ at a time, each time choosing the point that is lexicographically minimal with respect to the frame $Q$.
+Then, if $p_0,\dots,p_k$ are the elements of $T$, in line \ref{line:definition-M} we define the matrix $M$ as

-On line \ref{line:hermite}, we define $A$ as any $d\times d$ matrix such that the left multiplication by $A$ sends $M$ to its Hermite normal form (the standard algorithms to compute the HNF also compute such an $A$).
+In line \ref{line:hermite}, we define $A$ as any $d\times d$ matrix such that the left multiplication by $A$ sends $M$ to its Hermite normal form (the algorithm in \cite{storjohann1996asymptotically} computes both the HNF and such an $A$).
 Finally, we define $\psi$ as the affinity $x\mapsto A(x-p_0)$, which is the affinity that maps $p_0$ to the origin and each $p_i$ ($i=1,\dots,k$) to the $i$-th column of $\Call{HNF}{M}$.
 The affinity $\psi$ is used to transform the pair $(\Lambda,T)$ into the pair which is then returned.
-Properties (1) and (2) at the beginning of this section are automatically verified by Algorithm \ref{alg:canonical-form-with-frame}.
-Property (3) is given by the following theorem.
+Properties 1 and 2 at the beginning of this section are automatically verified by Algorithm \ref{alg:canonical-form-with-frame}.
+Property 3 is given by the following theorem.

 \begin{theorem} The function defined by Algorithm \ref{alg:canonical-form-with-frame} is a weak canonical form. \end{theorem}